 Government Human Rights Bodies: By law the independent PDHJ is responsible for the promotion of human rights and good governance and has its own budget and dedicated staff.
-It has the power to investigate and monitor human rights abuses and governance standards as well as make recommendations, including for prosecution, to relevant authorities.
-The PDHJ has satellite offices in Manufahi, Maliana, Oecusse, and Baucau.
-During the year the office investigated and monitored land evictions, access to justice, governance, prisoner complaints, and abuse by security forces.
-There were no reports of significant government interference.
-The PDHJ, in cooperation with the UN Human Rights Adviser's Unit, provided human rights training to the PNTL and the F-FDTL.
+It has the power to investigate and monitor human rights abuses and governance standards as well as make recommendations, including for

 Section 6.
-Discrimination, Societal Abuses, and Trafficking in Persons violence cases ("simple offenses against physical integrity"), which carries a sentence of up to three years in prison.
+Discrimination, Societal Abuses, and Trafficking in Persons